 The Battlefield 5 beta gave prospective buyers their first in-depth look at the next Battlefield game.
 We don’t have the full picture just yet, but we know quite a bit about character progression, maps, weapons, modes, Tides of War (this year’s version of DLC), and the features that will be missing at launch.

-These videos and the return to World War 2 might’ve already sold some of you on a Battlefield 5 pre-order.
-There are also some other perks to putting in an early order including early access to the final version of the game when it arrives in November.
+The beta and the return to World War 2 might’ve already sold some of you on a Battlefield 5 pre-order.
+There are also some other perks to putting in a pre-order including early access to the final version of the game.

-Putting in a pre-order is certainly tempting, but there are also some reasons why you might want to hang back and wait for more information to emerge.
+Putting in a pre-order is certainly tempting, but there are also some reasons why you might want to hang back and wait for more information and for better deals to emerge.

 In this guide we’ll take you through the best reasons to, and not to, pre-order Battlefield 5 for the Xbox One, PlayStation 4, or Windows PC right now.